 If you want to run in high temperatures, you should think about the breathability of the clothing you plan to wear.

-On the other hand, if you believe that you will be exposed to poor weather or temperatures that’s lower than normal, you should consider bringing additional layers of clothing with you, such as a pullover and gloves.
+If you believe you will be exposed to poor weather or temperatures that are lower than normal, you should consider bringing additional layers of clothing, such as a pullover and gloves.

 When the temperature of your body rises, you should generally choose garments and materials made from lightweight knits that allow for airflow.